Pluralscan/Pluralscan/README.md

 - Perform code analysis on a package with **various analyzer's** *(Roslyn, Sonar, Security Code Scan...)*.
 - Centralize and persist analysis reports into a **generic business model representation**.

+## Roadmap

+### Pre-Release

+- Ensure validation logic exists for each layer of pluralscan-core.
+- At least 60% code coverage for pluralscan-core.
+- Logging.
+- Clean exception handling.
+- Documentation for pluralscan-core.
+- Documentation for API.

+### Release V1

+- Move from Svelte 3 to **Svelte Kit**
+  - Justification: Even if svelte kit is still in beta, must have features likes routing are natively implemented.
+However, the opinated way to realize scallable and maintenable front-end application, is the foremost reason of this choice.
+- Implements abstract filesystem for store resources (packages, source code, tools...)
+- Build a rules registry:
+  - Mapper:
+    - Dependency Check
+    - Roslyn
+    - ...
+- Ensure aggregates consistency.
+- Ensure scalability.

 ## Main Convention

 - Hint Typing